 Manufacturers and store owners have a responsibility to consumers.
 They must ensure that the products they sell are neither defective nor inherently dangerous.
 If a dangerous or defective product injures a consumer, the manufacturer (and sometimes the designer, distributor, wholesaler, or retailer) is considered legally liable for product liability, as long as the consumer was using the product as it was meant to be used at the time of injury.
 Whether the product is a hairdryer or an automobile tire, manufacturers must make sure that products are designed and made safely, that quality control systems prevent defective products from entering the market, and that adequate directions and warning labels are available to protect consumers.

-If you or a loved one has been seriously hurt due to a defective product, contact the personal injury lawyers at Percy Law Group, PC, for a free consultation about your case.
+If you or a loved one has been seriously hurt due to a defective product, contact the defective product liability lawyers at Percy Law Group, PC, for a free consultation about your case.

 We protect the rights of those injured by defective products and hold those responsible accountable.
 We stay focused on your case, your needs, and your results all the while fighting to protect your right to recover full, fair and complete compensation.
 That is our promise to you.We handle all types of defective product cases, including: